-In addition, the Company indemnifies its directors and officers as provided in its charters and by-laws.
+The Company indemnifies its directors and officers as provided in its charters and by-laws.
 Since this indemnity generally is not subject to limitation with respect to duration or amount, the Company does not believe that it is possible to determine the maximum potential amount due under this indemnity in the future.